Celebrity deaths from coronavirus and COVID-19 complications

 Shimura was hospitalized on March 20 after developing a fever and was diagnosed with pneumonia.
 He tested positive for the virus on March 23, becoming the first Japanese celebrity to report his infection and to become ill.

 Shimura was known for his parodies and slapstick comedy songs, including the “mustache dance” and a song about his hometown of Higashimurayama in west Tokyo.
-After graduating from high school, he joined the famous Japanese comedy group The Drifters in 1974 – among Japan’s best-known comedy troupes, the group had opened for the Beatles when they performed in Japan in 1966.
+After graduating from high school, he joined the well-known Japanese comedy group The Drifters in 1974.
+Among Japan’s best-known comedy troupes, the group had opened for the Beatles when they performed at Japan in 1966.
 The surviving members of the group were too shocked. to further publish statements regarding Shimura’s death.

 “I’m sure he was working hard with a sense of mission to make people laugh,” said a representative from the Shimura agency.
 “I don’t think he imagined he would die like this.”